civican/legisinfo/42-1/bills/C-71/bill_text.md

   **(5)** If the Registrar is not satisfied as set out in subsection (3), he or she may so inform the transferor.

-> **Explanatory Note**:
-> Existing text of sections 23 and 23.1:
-> *Existing Text*:
-> > A person may transfer a non-restricted firearm if, at the time of the transfer,
-> > the transferee holds a licence authorizing the transferee to acquire and possess that kind of firearm; and
-> > the transferor has no reason to believe that the transferee is not authorized to acquire and possess that kind of firearm.
-> > A transferor referred to in section 23 may request that the Registrar inform the transferor as to whether the transferee, at the time of the transfer, holds and is still eligible to hold the licence referred to in paragraph 23(a), and if such a request is made, the Registrar or his or her delegate, or any other person that the federal Minister may designate, shall so inform the transferor.
-> > Despite sections 12 and 13 of the `Library and Archives of Canada Act` and subsections 6(1) and (3) of the `Privacy Act`, neither the Registrar or his or her delegate nor a designated person shall retain any record of a request made under subsection (1).

 ### Section 6

 Subsection 54(1) of the Act is replaced by the following:

 ### Section 54

-  **(1)** A licence, registration certificate or authorization, other than an authorization referred to in subsection 19(2.1), (2.2) or **(2.3)**, may be issued only on application made in the prescribed form — which form may be in writing or electronic — or in the prescribed manner.
-The application must set out the prescribed information and be accompanied by payment of the prescribed fees.
+  **(1)** A licence, registration certificate or authorization, other than an authorization referred to in subsection 19(2.1), (2.2) or (2.3), may be issued only on application made in the prescribed form — which form may be in writing or electronic — or in the prescribed manner.

-> **Explanatory Note**:
-> Existing text of subsection 54(1):
-> *Existing Text*:
-> > A licence, registration certificate or authorization, other than an authorization referred to in subsection 19(2.1) or (2.2), may be issued only on application made in the prescribed form — which form may be in writing or electronic — or in the prescribed manner.
 The application must set out the prescribed information and be accompanied by payment of the prescribed fees.

 ### Section 7